 Follow these simple steps to cook in your Dutch oven on the stove to prepare soups, casseroles, or stews.

 - Have all ingredients peeled, chopped, and diced.
-Herbs and spices, salt, pepper, and liquids measured.
+Herbs and spices, salt, pepper, and liquids were measured.

 - Add oil and heat the Dutch oven up over low to medium heat.